Crystalweed / Pexels

 Traditional edibles, like brownies or any kind of baked good or snack, are digested by the body slowly.
 The cannabinoids in these edibles have to go through the stomach, intestines, and liver before they’re absorbed into the bloodstream.
 That’s why edibles don’t take effect until one to three hours after consumption.

-Many complain that the effects of edibles are hard to predict; one day a 20 mg cookie makes them feel great, while another day they don’t the effects of the same dosage at all.
-That’s partly because there are many factors that can affect how you digest and absorb cannabinoids, including metabolism, sleep cycle, and what else you’ve eaten that day.
+Many complain that the effects of edibles are hard to predict; one day a 20 mg cookie makes them feel great, while another day they don’t feel the same dosage’s effects.

 Photo by Vane Nunes / Adobe Stock Photo